Best Places You Can Buy CPAP Supplies, Parts, and Spares

 Your sleep center

 In some communities, the doctor’s office handles its own patients’ PAP machine and supply orders.
 (Or, the DME shares the same office.)
 This can easily streamline your replenishment and replacement needs if you have insurance.
-It’s also a great way to maintain a good relationship with your sleep physician.
+It’s also a great way to maintain a good relationship with your sleep doctor.

 Retail stores